name1esshero/Moemon_Emerald/README.md

 ## Graphics
+Moemon Sprites by The Moemon Project
+Brendan & May Trainer front and backsprites by solo993

 ## Special Thanks

 Lunos for all kinds of assistance when I was stuck trying to figure something out Archie for help when I was stuck as well.
+Cookie Softcore, Rache, Princess Kitty, SoulOfMod, Nerak55, LeafJewel, Filth-Sama, and all the people on the moemon discord for tolerating my shenanigans and being great friends.